9 Tips for Protecting Plants When It's Hot Outside

-Sometimes, non-native plants will wilt on a hot day even if you've watered them.
+Sometimes, plants will wilt on a hot day even if you've watered them.

 I notice this phenomena with our Shasta daisies.
 The problem, I discovered, isn't a lack of water in the soil; it's the plant's inability to take up water as quickly as it needs to in order to replenish moisture lost during evapotranspiration.

-When the sun starts going down and the water loss through the leaves begins to lessen, our Shasta daisies perk up again, even though I haven't watered them.
+When the sun starts going down and the water loss through the leaves begins to lessen, the plant will perk up again.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.